-I think that is where a big part of the current problem lies.
+This is where a big part of the current problem lies.
 In most people’s minds- Racism is bad and they are good; therefore, they cannot be racist.

 As Kendi says, “Racial inequity is a problem of bad policy, not bad people.”
 So the line of thinking that says, “I’m good so I can’t be racist” is missing the point.

 Black Lives Matter is not a negation of the value of other lives.
-It is an affirmation that the lives which our nation has historically least valued do, in fact, matter despite the continuation of that history into the present.
+It is an affirmation that the lives that our nation has historically least valued do, in fact, matter despite the continuation of that history into the present.